haller-erne/ogs/docs/appnotes/databanking.md

 !!! info

-    To use an encrypted database connection string, see.
+    To use an encrypted database connection string, see [database connection strings below](#database-connection-strings).

 ### Database connection strings